AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 - amount of work completed
 - re-estimated work

 The below diagram illustrates these metrics.
 Scope change can be gleaned by considering the following: if there is no scope change in a project, there should be an equal drop in the amount of remaining work as there is an increase in the amount of closed work.
 However, if you see that the amount of closed work is trending well, but the amount of remaining work to do is flat-lining or similar, this is very likely due to scope changes, unforseen work, re-estimations to the upside.
-This is the case the diagram where the "Closed" trajectory is not mirrored by the "Open" trajectory.
+This is the case shown in the diagram where the "Closed" trajectory is not mirrored by the "Open" trajectory.

 _Metric: How much work is remaining to complete in your current projects?_